Night Sky Productions and Requiem present:

 Afterwards, NOIR was formed as a project that would combine both Athan’s Industrial and Gothic past while remaining very much in the electronic present.
 NOIR debuted with the “My Dear” single in late 2012, followed by the 2013 critically acclaimed album “Darkly Near,” which Side Line Magazine said, “NOIR probably stands for the most intimate electro project Athan Maroulis has ever been involved with.
 It all sounds like revealing his deepest inner thoughts transposed into electronic grace and musical poetry.”

-Indarra will soon be entering the studio to record their debut album, Walk On Fire, to be released and distributed internationally on Metropolis Records in 2018.
+Indarra is currently recording their debut album, Walk On Fire, to be released and distributed internationally on Metropolis Records in November 2018.
+Advance copies will be available for sale exclusively at Danse Macabre 3.